Today’s Hours:

 How do I get materials that we do not own/have access to?

-Request PDFs of articles and book chapters through InterLibrary Loan.
-Request print books held in another Ohio library through OhioLINK or SearchOHIO, and print books not held in Ohio through InterLibrary Loan.
+Request PDFs of articles and book chapters through Interlibrary Loan.
+Request print books held in another Ohio library through OhioLINK or SearchOHIO, and print books not held in Ohio through Interlibrary Loan.
 All services are free unless you accrue overdue fines.

 Permalink